-- 1. Be enrolled on a full-time basis. - 2.
+- 1. Be enrolled in at least 25 credit hours in the semester of participation. - 2.
 Maintain passing grades in all courses.
 A student who is not passing one or more classes at progress reporting times will be ineligible to participate in extracurricular activity contests or performances if the grade remains below passing one week after progress reporting time.
 The student will remain ineligible until the student is passing all classes. - 3.
 Maintain an overall "C" average to participate in extracurricular activities, except school dances. - 4.
 Academic requirements do not apply to: - (A) Instructional field trips which are a part of the scheduled course learning experience; or - (B) Activities or events which are a part of the student's grade requirements.